Luckyspot0gold/Sagebrush-Snipper/READ.md

 ## 🤠 About The Legend

-The **Sagebrush_Sniper** is a lightning-fast crypto trading analysis tool built with the spirit of the Wyoming frontier.
+The **Pioneer_Sniper** is a lightning-fast crypto trading analysis tool built with the spirit of the Wyoming frontier.
 Using advanced technical analysis and AI-powered signals, I am the digital gunslinger, I can identify trading opportunities faster than a rattlesnake strike.

 ### ⚡ Features That'll Knock Your Boots Off